-- 1. Students MUST submit, in writing, a request from a parent (guardian)to the main office upon arrival to school. - 2.
-Students with approved dismissal requests will receive a pass to leave class. - 3.
-Student reports to main office for parental/guardian pick up. - 4.
-Classes will not be disturbed to call a student who did not submit a request to leave early. - 5.
+- 1. Students MUST submit, in writing, a request from a parent (guardian) to the main office upon arrival to school. - 2.
+Only written notes will be accepted for early dismissal.
+The office will NOT accept phone calls, emails, and/or facsimile transmissions (faxes) for early dismissals. - 3.
+Students with approved dismissal requests will receive a pass to leave class. - 4.
+The student reports to main office for parental/guardian pick up and scans out of school on a laptop. - 5.
+Classes will not be disturbed to call a student who did not submit a request to leave early. - 6.
 Student drivers who leave school early without proper permission will lose campus parking and receive appropriate discipline.